-- Made a fraudulent misrepresentation or advertising regarding the car you purchased.
+The car dealership made a fraudulent misrepresentation or advertising regarding the car you purchased.
 For example, the car dealership lied that the car was never in an accident.

-- Failing to fix your car after you purchased a warranty.
+The car dealership refuses to fix your car after you purchased a warranty.
 For example, you purchased a warranty when you bought the car and you pay for repairs after having mechanical issues.
 Now the dealership or the warranty won't refund you for the money you spent fixing the car.

 California DMV Car Buyer's Bill of Rights.
 The DMV publishes a guide on common issues with car dealerships here are some of the topics covered (1) required disclosures car dealerships are supposed to provide you with, (2) using the word "certified" when selling a used car, (3) buying a used car and the option to cancel the contract within 2 days.